Friday Creek Farm Chanterelle

 ILR # 265808

-female b.
+nonbreeder female b.
 7-11-2005

 Sky Rocket x Snake River Dallys

-A chanterelle is a spring-fruiting species of mushroom, usually a beautiful golden color.
+A chanterelle is a fall-fruiting species of mushroom, usually a beautiful golden color.
 And we all know what color a peanut is (and how little they are).
 For reasons that frustrate her breeder and (frankly) everyone except Gwen, Chanterelle prefers to be called “Peanut”.
 So her registered name is Chanterelle … and she goes by Peanut.